opensvc/docs.opensvc.com/source/collector.forms.rst

   * ``No``

+* **Placeholder**

+  The text to display as example values in simple inputs or selects.

 * **DisableAutoDefault**

   For inputs with candidates and no default value specified, disable the picking of the first candidate as the default value.

 * **Default**

-  A value used to pre-fill the input element or choose a select option on form load.
-The default value accept some predefined keywords:
+  A string, numeric or list value used to pre-fill the input element or choose a select option on form load.
+The default value also accept some predefined keywords:

   * ``__user_name__``